ippontech/blog-usa/posts/python-in-production-part-2-of-5.md

 # Finally, Let's Write our Program

-Change directories into our program folder and create some more files.
+Change directories into our program folder (don't forget to exit the python interpreter by pressing `[ctrl]+d`) and create some more files.
 We will be filling them with code soon enough!
 ```bash
 cd simple_api
 touch __init__.py